Shankar-Rajaraman/Getting-and-Cleaning-Data---Project/README.md

 3.)CodeBook.md--> A codebook explaining all the variables of the tidy data set and its details.

-How the run_anlaysis.R script works
+How the run_analysis.R script works
 ==================================

 All files are downloaded to "C:\Shankar_PC\CopiedFromFreeAgent\Coursera\Getting and Cleaning Data\PROJ1\UCI HAR Dataset" folder